 The Amazon Jungle covers a huge portion of the South American continent providing endless wildlife experiences in a variety of countries and styles.
 Travellers looking to maximise exploration at a high comfort level with air conditioned cabins may consider cruising through the Amazon Jungle in Peru or Ecuador.
-Those with a sense of adventure may prefer a jungle lodge deep in the Amazon that is fantastic for spotting rare animals.
+Have a sense of adventure?
+Consider a jungle lodge deep in the Peruvian Amazon, fantastic for rare animal sightings.

 Jungle Lodges vs River Cruising

-Wildlife is one of the main draws of the rainforest and many photos show zoomed in close up shots of unique wildlife.
-The reality is more nuanced, with occasional up close sightings in the Amazon but the majority of wildlife is seen at a distance in the tree tops or on the banks of the river.
-Binoculars and long lensed cameras are popular in the jungle and assist in spotting animals.
+Animals are one of the main draws to the rainforest.
+Many photos show zoomed in, close up shots of unique wildlife – including our leopard photo atop this page!
+The reality is more nuanced, with occasional up close sightings.
+The majority of wildlife is seen in the tree tops or on the banks of the river.
+Binoculars and long lensed cameras are popular to spot animals.

-Both lodges and cruises include daily excursions into the jungle, on the ground, walking along ropeways higher in the trees or in small boats along the river.
-Monkeys, sloths, caiman, river otters, dolphins, jaguars, manatees, frogs, toucans, parrots and more inhabit the Amazon Jungle – catching a glimpse may be from a distance but still magnificent.
+Both lodges and cruises include daily excursions, on the ground, walking on ropeways high in the trees or in small boats on the river.
+Monkeys, sloths, caiman, river otters, dolphins, jaguars, manatees, toucans and more inhabit the Amazon Jungle – catching a glimpse is magnificent.

-Bottom line – wildlife experiences are similar for lodges and cruises and depend on which area you choose.
-With specific lodges, you can get farther into the remote jungle and cruises cover more ground allowing for a wider area of exploration.
+Bottom line – wildlife experiences are similar.
+Sightings depends more on location as some lodges are situated in the remote jungle, while cruises cover more ground allowing for wider area of exploration.

-The Location of your Amazon Jungle adventure greatly impacts the overall experience.
-With multiple countries offering uniquely different destinations, there are a few points to consider.
+Lodge location hugely impacts your experience.
+Multiple countries offer uniquely different destinations so there are a few points to consider.